A gastrointestinal fistula is an abnormal opening in the stomach or intestines that allows the contents to leak.

 Most gastrointestinal fistulas occur after surgery.
 Other causes include:

-- Inflammatory processes, such as infection or inflammatory bowel disease (most often Crohn's disease)
+- Inflammatory bowel disease (most often Crohn's disease)

 - Radiation to the abdomen (most often given as part of cancer treatment)

-- Trauma, especially penetrating wounds such as those due to a stabbing or gunshot
+- Injury such as deep wounds from stabbing or gunshot

 Gastrointestinal fistula Symptoms